Flames tear through assisted-living facility in Massachusetts, killing 9 and trapping residents

 FALL RIVER, Mass.
-(AP) — Flames roared through an assisted-living facility in Massachusetts, killing nine people and trapping residents inside, including some who were hanging out of windows screaming for help, authorities said Monday.
+(AP) — Flames roared through an assisted-living facility in Massachusetts, killing nine people and trapping residents inside, including some who leaned out of windows and screamed for help, authorities said Monday.
 At least 30 people were hurt.

-Firefighters responded to the Gabriel House facility in Fall River at about 9:50 p.m.
-Sunday and were met with heavy smoke and flames at the front of the building, the state Department of Fire Services said in a news release.
-About 70 people live there.
+Firefighters responded to the Gabriel House facility in Fall River, about 50 miles south of Boston, at about 9:50 p.m.
+Sunday and were met with heavy smoke and flames at the front of the building.
+The cause was under investigation, authorities said.

-The fire was out by Monday morning, and firefighters were able to rescue survivors.
-Many of those who were rescued were taken to hospitals in varying conditions.
+Lorraine Ferrara, one of about 70 residents at the facility, awoke to a neighbor pounding on her door.
+She tried to make her way through the smoke in the hallway but turned back.

+The sprinkler system was shooting hot water on her back, so she retreated into her room.
+"It was filled with smoke,” she said.
+“I opened the window as far as I could, yelling ‘Help!
+Help!
+Second floor!’”

 “It’s kind of just a whirlwind of trying to figure out what’s happening, how this could happen in such a major way,” he said.